What is Brainstorming And Brainwriting? Top Brainstorming Techniques

 • People with similar backgrounds or those with close relationships tend to form groups and dominate discussions.
 They tend to drown other voices and tend to support ideas from their group.

-• Maybe its laziness or simply the first ideas tend to be the best ones.
+• Maybe it's laziness or simply the first ideas tend to be the best ones.
 The first ideas often set the trends, and ideas generally tend to be similar.
 This is especially true when the idea is suggested by someone who is in a senior position.

 • People may also stop themselves from contributing their ideas if they feel theirs is inferior to another person’s suggestion.
 This is done to avoid being ridiculed or embarrassing themselves.